openaddresses/deploy/README.md

 yarn link
 ```

+This will make the `deploy` command avaliable globally

 ### Auth Setup

-Before you can make changes to any of the underlying infrastructure you must first authenticate the oa cli
+Before you can make changes to any of the underlying infrastructure you must first authenticate the deploy cli

 To do so run:

 ```
-oa init
+ init
 ```

 and follow the prompts for your credentials.